Welcome back to Melissa Making Cents!

 You know how it goes, you see a story online, click to read it, then keep scrolling down to the comment section.
-It usually goes the same way no matter what the topic, and this is why I made a personal rule to never read comments on stories posted.
-It always always always goes bad.
+It usually goes the same way no matter what the topic - It always always always goes bad.
+This is why I made a personal rule to never read comments on stories posted online.

 This story happened to be on student loan debt.
 The story and the comments were just one instance of what I see all too often - misinformation regarding how the loan forgiveness programs work.
 I constantly hear people talking about how they feel like their debt isn’t declining.
-In my recent blog called Do Student Loans Make Cents, I explained how loans work and mentioned that sometimes you don’t want to make an extra loan payment.
+In my recent blog post titled Do Student Loans Make Cents, I explained how loans work and mentioned that sometimes you don’t want to make an extra loan payment.
 Today I will tell you why.

-Today I hope I can clarify a little of the student loan mystery.
-My hope is that this truly helps you gain a better understanding of the process, and it can relieve a little anxiety that having a mountain of debt can bring.
+I hope I can clarify a little of the student loan mystery.
+My hope is that this truly helps you gain a better understanding of the process, and it can relieve a little of the anxiety that having a mountain of debt can bring.

-There are 2 separate programs for Student Loan Forgiveness.
+There are two separate programs for student loan forgiveness programs.

-As a financial planner, I believe the most important thing we need to clarify is that there are two programs associated with student loan forgiveness.
-Both programs require you to pay a certain number of loan payments before your balance is forgiven.
-What happens at the end of the day is totally different between the two programs.
-The Public Service Loan Forgiveness is for employees of non profit organizations or government services.
-The second program of Federal Student Loan Forgiveness is for everyone else.
+As a financial planner, I believe the most important thing to clarify is that there are two programs associated with student loan forgiveness.
+Both programs require you to pay a certain number of loan payments before your balance is forgiven, though they work in different ways.
+One program is the Public Service Loan Forgiveness program. it is for employees of non-profit organizations or government services.
+The other program is the Federal Student Loan Forgiveness program, and it is for everyone else.
 Creating a financial blueprint to knock out your student loan debt will depend on which plan you qualify for!

-Public Service Loan Forgiveness is great for those that qualify
+Public Service Loan Forgiveness program is great for those that qualify

 To qualify for the program you must meet the following requirements: